James Prosek

 James Prosek (born May 23, 1975) is an American artist, writer and naturalist.
-He was born in Connecticut and grew up in the town of Easton, CT where he still lives.
+He was born in Connecticut and grew up in the town of Easton, Connecticut where he still lives.
 His father was born in Santos, Brazil and his mother in Prague, Czechoslovakia.
 He is a 1997 graduate of Yale University.

 Career

 Prosek published his first book in 1996 while studying at Yale.
 Trout: An Illustrated History included watercolors of seventy species, subspecies, and strains of trout in North America.
 With the publication of Trout, the first book of its kind, Prosek became widely recognized as having brought attention to the existence and plight of native trout, leading to widespread conservation efforts.
 A year later, in 1997, he published his second book, Joe and Me: An Education in Fishing and Friendship.
 His second trout book, Trout of the World, published in 2003, is a collection of one hundred watercolors of native trout from Europe, Asia and North Africa (updated and expanded in 2013, Abrams).

 Since those early documentary works Prosek's art has become more conceptual, engaging in questions of how we name, systematize and order nature.
 His art has been featured in exhibitions at The Asia Society Hong Kong Center, Yale University Art Gallery, Amon Carter Museum of American Art, New-York Historical Society Museum, Florence Griswold Museum, The Philadelphia Museum of Art, The Smithsonian American Art Museum, The Addison Gallery of American Art, North Carolina Museum of Art, the New Britain Museum of American Art, The Yale Center for British Art, The Royal Academy of Arts in London, The Buffalo Bill Center of the West, and The National Academy of Sciences among other institutions.
 His first solo museum exhibition, Life & Death - A Visual Taxonomy, was at the Aldrich Contemporary Art Museum in Ridgefield, CT in 2007.

 He has been an artist-in-residence at numerous institutions including the Yale University Art Gallery, the Isabella Stewart Gardner Museum and the Addison Gallery of American Art.